europanite/client_side_rag/README.md

   - Retrieval runs entirely in the browser against a static JSON index (`corpus_chunks.json` and optional `corpus_embeddings.json`).
 - 🤖 **Optional local LLM via WebLLM**
   - If WebGPU is available, the app initializes WebLLM in the browser and uses it to generate answers conditioned on retrieved context.
-  - If initialization fails or WebGPU is missing, the UI switches to a fallback mode and shows only retrieved chunks. :contentReference[oaicite:4]{index=4}
+  - If initialization fails or WebGPU is missing, the UI switches to a fallback mode and shows only retrieved chunks.
-- 📦 **Static hosting on GitHub Pages**
-  - The app is built with `expo export -p web` and published as static assets. :contentReference[oaicite:5]{index=5}
-- 🐳 **Docker-first local workflow**
-  - `docker-compose.yml` and `docker-compose.test.yml` are provided for consistent local runs and tests.
-- ✅ **Jest tests & CI**
-  - GitHub Actions workflows run Jest tests, export the web build, run Docker-based tests, and deploy Pages.
-- 🔐 **No custom backend**
   - There is no application server: only static hosting.
 Any API base env vars are for compatibility with other setups.

 ---